mesosphere/spark-build/docs/run-job.md

 Note that DC/OS Overlay support requires the [UCR][17], rather than the default Docker Containerizer, so you must set `--conf spark.mesos.containerizer=mesos`.

+# Driver Failover Timeout

+The `--conf spark.mesos.driver.failoverTimeout` option specifies the amount of time (in seconds) that the master will wait for the driver to reconnect, after being temporarily disconnected, before it tears down the driver framework by killing all its executors.
+The default value is zero, meaning no timeout: if the driver disconnects, the master immediately tears down the framework.

+To submit a job with a nonzero failover timeout:

+    dcos spark run --submit-args="--conf spark.mesos.driver.failoverTimeout=60 --class MySampleClass http://external.website/mysparkapp.jar"

+**Note:** If you kill a job before it finishes, the framework will persist as an `inactive` framework in Mesos for a period equal to the failover timeout.
+You can manually tear down the framework before that period is over by hitting the [Mesos teardown endpoint][18].

 # Versioning

 The DC/OS Apache Spark Docker image contains OpenJDK 8 and Python 2.7.6.